What is addiction?

 Is addiction a disease?

-According to many medical bodies – including the American Medical Association and the American Society of Addiction Medicine – addiction is defined as a disease.
+According to many medical communities such as the American Medical Association and the American Society of Addiction Medicine, addiction is a disease.

-Heart disease and substance addiction, for example, can be compared in many ways:
+For example, heart disease and substance addiction get compared in many ways:

-- Both addiction and heart disease disrupts the normal functions of one of the body’s vital organs.
+- Addiction and heart disease both disrupt the normal functions of the body’s vital organs.

-- Heart disease and addiction can both be prevented if a person engages in a healthy lifestyle and avoids making poor choices.
+- Heart disease and addiction (and when a person continues to use drugs) are preventable if a person engages in a healthy lifestyle and avoids making poor choices.

-- They are both treatable diseases that will require professional help to overcome.
+- They are both treatable diseases that require professional help and the support of health care providers (and the users family members) to overcome.

 How substance abuse changes the brain’s chemistry

-This can lead to mental health issues including depression, anxiety and a heightened sense of stress, which can be equally as damaging to the body as drug use itself.
+All this can lead to mental health issues and behavior problems, including depression, anxiety and a heightened sense of stress, which is equally damaging to the body as drug use.

 What are the signs of addiction?

-For someone addicted to substances, the signs of addiction are more present that, say, someone experiencing sex addiction.
-Some changes might include:
+For people addicted to substances, the signs of addiction are a lot more evident than someone experiencing a behavioral addiction such as sex addiction.
+Some of the symptoms associated with addiction include: